IT2805/assignments-2017H/1/assignment.md

 ## Part 1: Get Started
 Create a HTML file and name it ```about.html```.
 This page will be a short introduction about you.
 Structure the document properly.
 Add the three elements `header`, `section`, and `footer`.
 In the header element, include an h1 heading element stating your name.

+Note: a header element is not the same as the head element.
+You will need both to finish this assignment.

 In the section element, first include a new header element, then an image and three paragraphs below the header.
 The three paragraphs must contain some text about:
 * your coding skills, and
 * your expectations to the course, respectively.